ArabotHXL/BTC_project/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The front-end utilizes Jinja2 with Bootstrap 5 for a mobile-first, responsive, BTC-themed dark design.
 Chart.js and CountUp.js are used for data visualization and animations.
-Dynamic English and Chinese language switching is supported with 434+ translation keys.
+Dynamic English and Chinese language switching is supported with 859+ translation keys and instant no-refresh updates via client-side i18n.js.

 ### Technical Implementations
 The system is built on a Flask backend using Blueprints for modularity.
 It features custom email authentication, session management, and an enterprise RBAC v2.0 system.
 SQLAlchemy with PostgreSQL handles data persistence, and Redis is used for caching and task queuing.
 Performance-critical routes use SQL aggregation to avoid N+1 query patterns.